Facing

-the Lion: By Maasai Warriors
+FACING THE LION: By Maasai Warriors

 How

-do Maasai warriors hunt lions?
+did the Maasai warriors hunt lions?

 Facing

-the warriors do it?
+the warriors hunt lions?

 The